There are many reasons people don’t seek help for a mental health challenge and we will address our top 4 as it relates to anxiety.

 With Temilade, and same with most of us, we believe mental health challenges are for the neighbors, and don’t apply to you.
 Imagine being asked to take malaria medications when you truly believe you are not sick?
 It’s okay to be in denial when there are clear signs of a mental health challenge, no one wants to be tagged the one that couldn’t fix self.
 But before you scream “I don’t need help” again, ask yourself these two questions – does my current challenges cause personal pain and does it affect daily functioning in any area of my life including relationships, work, etc. A genuine answer should give you a clue.
 You can ask a therapist any related question to get you started.

 Still with Temilade, finance hinders a lot of us from getting the help we deserve.
 We understand that mental health consultation, medications and therapy aren’t cheap.
 Also, we believe it boils down to the value we place on our mental health.
 If you were told that you need to undergo Chemotherapy for cancer, we would most likely prioritize.
 Yes, we understand that there are high chances that a person can’t genuinely afford mental health services.
 That’s the reason we offer a two weeks discounted online therapy service for people that genuinely need financial aid.
 You can send us a message to get started.
 Also, we offer discounts when you schedule for a couple number of sessions upfront.
-You can also enjoy our free service and ask a therapist any related question or join our community.
 We also have a portfolio of free resources to use.

 Often times I have seen people refuse to see a mental health professional because they believe mental health conditions are not real challenges.
 At those times, sometimes of course, I have helped create more awareness on what comprises mental health challenges and how serious they can limit us from living our best life.
 There is still much work to be done.
 Learn more about various other aspects of your mental well-being.